Katie-Swinea/Spring2024-Paper-Wad-Interceptor/README.md

 ### Software

 This repository contains the necessary software and designed software for the project.
+The ReadMe in this section has not been changes since the team has not yet used the repository.